 How an Experienced Attorney Can Help

 You can still file a lawsuit to recover economic damages even if you are limited tort.
-An experienced and knowledgeable personal injury attorney like Stephen L. Chung, Esquire, can determine whether you are full or limited tort, help you get the medical attention you need and review your medical records to determine if you suffered a serious injury.
+An experienced and knowledgeable car accident lawyer Philadelphia like Stephen L. Chung, Esquire, can determine whether you are full or limited tort, help you get the medical attention you need and review your medical records to determine if you suffered a serious injury.
 He can provide answers to your questions and explain how a personal injury case proceeds.
 You can concentrate on your recovery while Mr. Chung works diligently to get you the compensation you deserve for your injuries suffered by another’s negligence or carelessness.

 Contact Stephen L. Chung, Esquire, Today